Absolute-Solar/CryptoSun-Vote/README.md

 # CryptoSun Vote
 Website made for blockchain purposal voting for the CryptoSun ecosystem.
 Vote on CSNIP's by following the instructions below!
+Mechanisms can change in the future be aware of updates and check repo changes!

 # Functions
 * Vote with a PR on this repo